reqshark/trippy/README.md

 Heavily inspired by [levelgraph](https://github.com/mcollina/levelgraph).

 Trippy is a new levelDB module.
-Experimental, new graph database.
+Experimental, graph database.

 What?
 ------------

-A trippy graph is a mesh of loosely connectable tripples.
+A mesh of loosely connectable tripples.

-What is a tripple?
+Whats a tripple?
 A JavaScript object of three keys, namely: `'subject','predicate','object'`.
-Thinking about the grammer in terms of spoken language makes sense.
-Although it doesn't matter what you name them: `s, p, o` is totally fine.
+Thinking about the grammer as a sentence makes it easier to understand.
+Graph tripples also pay dividends for complex/interconnected queries.
+Although right now, using this module, it doesn't matter what you name them: `s, p, o` is totally fine.

 Installation